MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

 ## Test the export and unpack workflow

 1. Next, test that the workflow runs.
 Navigate to **Actions**, **Run workflow**, and choose **Run workflow**.
-If you have a different solution name than 'ALMLab' then change the value here, leave the other values as is.
+If you have a different solution name than 'ALMLab' then change the value here but leave the other values as is.

     ![Run workflow.](../media/github-actions-tutorial/gh-lab-2.150.png "Run workflow")